HKanwal/ai-todolist/README.md

 [![Docker Static Badge](https://img.shields.io/badge/Docker-2496ED?logo=docker&logoColor=white)](https://www.docker.com/)
 [![Fly.io Static Badge](https://img.shields.io/badge/Fly.io-8b5cf6)](https://fly.io/)

+## Continuous Deployment

+Continuous deployment workflows are active for both the frontend and backend.
+The frontend is automatically built and deployed to GitHub Pages [using this workflow](https://github.com/HKanwal/ai-todolist/blob/main/.github/workflows/ng.yml).
+The backend is automatically deployed to Fly.io [by this workflow](https://github.com/HKanwal/ai-todolist/blob/main/.github/workflows/fly.yml) if it detects a change from the previous server files (identified by a tag).

 ## Run Locally

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Remember to run `npm install` to install dependencies.